Gounlaf/Magick.KT/README.md

 You need to have [Magick.Native](https://github.com/dlemstra/Magick.Native) library and headers installed, plus headers underlying of [ImageMagick](https://github.com/ImageMagick/ImageMagick).

-The easiest way to make it works is to follow the [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+The easiest way to make it work is to follow the [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).

 If you don't follow the `FHS`: